-Any securities referred to in this Registration Document have not been, and will not be, registered under the US Securities Act of 1933, as amended (the "US Securities Act") or with any securities regulatory authority of any state of the United States, and may not be offered or sold in the United States absent registration under the US Securities Act except to qualified institutional buyers ("QIBs") as defined in Rule 144A under the US Securities Act ("Rule 144A") pursuant to an exemption from, or in transactions not subject to, the registration requirements of the US Securities Act.
-Any securities referred to in this Registration Document have not been and will not be registered under the applicable securities law of Canada, Australia or Japan and, subject to certain exceptions, may not be offered or sold within Canada, Australia or Japan or to any national, resident or citizen of Canada, Australia or Japan.
+The New Shares have not been, and will not be, registered under the US Securities Act of 1933, as amended (the "US Securities Act"), or under the securities laws of any state or other jurisdiction of the United States.
+The New Shares will be offered (i) in the United States only to qualified institutional buyers ("QIBs"), as defined in Rule 144A under the US Securities Act ("Rule 144A") pursuant to an exemption from, or in a transaction not subject to, the registration requirements of the US Securities Act, and (ii) outside of the United States in "offshore transactions" as defined in, and in reliance on, Regulation S under the US Securities Act ("Regulation S").
+Prospective investors are hereby notified that the sellers of the Shares may be relying on the exemption from the provisions of section 5 of the US Securities Act provided by Rule 144A.
+No actions have been taken to allow a public offering of the New Shares under the applicable securities laws of any jurisdiction, including Australia, Canada or Japan.
+Subject to certain exceptions, the New Shares may not be offered or sold in any jurisdiction, or to or for the account or benefit of any national, resident or citizen of any jurisdiction, including Australia, Canada or Japan.
+This Prospectus does not constitute an offer of, or the solicitation of an offer to subscribe for or purchase, any of the New Shares to any person in any jurisdiction to whom it is unlawful to make such offer or solicitation in such jurisdiction.